silvacms/documentation/source/contents/views.rst

 around the HTML produced by the view with the help of a default :term:`page`.

+.. class:: silva.core.views.views.View

+   Base class used to create new :term:`view`.

+   .. method:: update()

+      This method is called before the template is rendered.
+You can override this method in order to compute values to use in your template.

+   .. method:: render()

+      This method renders the template associated with the view.
+You can override it if you don't want to use a template to render your content, but Python code instead.
+You need to return a *unicode* Python string.

 As example for our ``silva.app.blog`` extension, in the ``blog.py`` file you can define: